Andrew4d3/fp-js-kereki/chapter-3/NOTES.md

 fetch("some/remote/url").then(myObject.store);
 ```

-It won work...
+It won't work...
 Instead of, do something like this:

 ```
 fetch("some/remote/url").then(myObject.store.bind(myObject));